“The grass isn’t greener on the other side, it’s greener where you water it”

 When we are so focused on competing with others and feeling riddled with envy of their lives, we find ourselves living with the false belief that we are not enough unless we continue to strive for perfection which does not exists to begin with.

-The comparison game is also a perpetual one because we’ll always find someone who we perceive as smarter, more attractive, wealthier, more accomplished etc. than ourselves.
+The comparison game is also a neverending one because we’ll always find someone who we perceive as smarter, more attractive, wealthier, more accomplished etc. than ourselves.

 The truth is, each and every single one of us is special and we all have our own unique purpose and path in life…